seansfkelley/seansfkelley.github.io/_posts/2023-08-06-sourdough.md

 Sprinkle with flour and flip.
 Fold all four edges to their opposite sides.
 Shape into a ball, then with the dough scraper, firmly push the dough in all directions to roll across the surface and build tension.

-Dust a proofing basket with flour and transfer the dough to it, seam side up.
+Dust a proofing basket with flour[^4] and transfer the dough to it, seam side up.
 (If you do not have a proofing basket, you can put a dry kitchen towel, dusted _liberally_ with flour, in a large bowl.)

 Dust with flour, cover with towel, and place in fridge overnight.